-So today we give you the lowdown about this mysterious technology.
+So today, we give you the lowdown about this mysterious technology.

 First things first, what is blockchain technology?

-Imagine a Google spreadsheet set on “view only”: it’s digital, it has information on it, it’s shared on different computers, everyone can access it, but no one can edit it.
+Imagine a Google spreadsheet set on “view only”: it’s digital, it has information on it, it’s shared on different computers, and everyone can access it, but no one can edit it.
 That’s blockchain.

-Now you might be thinking “hold on, how does it help the fashion industry be more transparent?
+Now you might be thinking, ‘hold on, how does it help the fashion industry be more transparent?’

-A couple of fashion brands have started experimenting with blockchain technology, such as Martine Jarlgaard, who produced a collection with smart labels in 2017, in collaboration with the blockchain company Provenance.
-When people scanned the tag, they were able to see every step in the production process in details: time stamps, the location of the factory and so on.
+Fashion brands have started experimenting with blockchain technology, such as Martine Jarlgaard, who produced a collection with smart labels in 2017 in collaboration with the blockchain company Provenance.
+When people scanned the tag, they were able to see every step in the production process in detail: time stamps, the location of the factory, and so on.
 The same year, BabyGhost partnered with VeChain, and Martina Spetlova teamed up with Provenance to offer the same experience to their clients.
 In December 2018, the agricultural blockchain startup Bext360 partnered with the C&A Foundation, Fashion for Good, and the Organic Cotton Accelerator to experiment with a pilot that uses blockchain to trace organic cotton.

-But there are still some obstacles
+There are still some obstacles

 There clearly are some changes to be made, and the adoption of blockchain by fashion industry players is predicted to be slow, but this new technology does have an exciting potential that cannot be ignored.

-At Good On You, we look forward to seeing how blockchain develops and to discovering innovative ways new technologies can help change the fashion industry for the better.
+At Good On You, we look forward to seeing how blockchain develops and discovering innovative ways new technologies can help change the fashion industry for the better.